 In each area, the process of expanding Gibson's footprint followed a pattern: Start small, grow fast and fearlessly.

-Take Elite Performance, the hospital's fitness program.
+Take Elite Sport & Fitness, the hospital's fitness program.
 Begun in the basement of the hospital's physical therapy area for a handful of athletes, it has expanded to four locations open to anyone in the community.
 The key, says Schmitt, is that participants must set a goal, whether losing weight or running a 5K, and work with a trainer to reach it.
 “If we're really going to be held responsible for making sure everybody's healthy," says Schmitt, “and that's what eventually we're going to get paid for, then you're going to have some kind of service like this."

 Good medicine for patients